2232

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Twilio's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 49.4% in Q4.
+Twilio's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 52% in Q1.

 Twilio Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.49 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Twilio's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
-This is probably the exact opposite of what shareholders would like to see.
+That means that for every $1 in revenue the company had $0.52 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Twilio's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Twilio's free cash flow came in at $213.1 million in Q4, turning positive over the last year.
+Twilio's free cash flow came in at $177.3 million in Q1, turning positive over the last year.

 Twilio Free Cash Flow